Munduk in Bali – 11 Incredible Things To Do (2025)

 The viewpoints along the main road in Munduk offer various incredible vantage points overlooking Tamblingan Lake and Buyan Lake.

-There are the usual suspects of bird nests and swings being managed by locals and for a small fee, you can take advantage of this amazing view and get your perfect Instagram shot!
+There are the usual suspects of bird nests and swings being managed by locals and for a small fee, you can take advantage of this fantastic view and get your perfect Instagram shot!

 If like us you prefer a quieter spot then fear not, there are plenty of pit stops along the road with simply stunning views of the lakes.